Incanus3/notes/Pocitace/elixir/Elizar.md

 	- maybe go over the getting started and OTP guides to see if I missed something
 	- probably should go over the phoenix guides, if/when we decide to switch to `LiveView`s, go over `LiveView` guides
 	- it would be nice to read "Elixir in action" first, but then I may never start
+		- currently read up-to chapter 7.3, but a long time ago - will have to skim it again
-	- it would be even nicer to read the "Programming Phoenix" and "Programming Phoenix LiveView", but 1) ditto and 2) "programming phoenix" is pretty outdated
+	- it would be even nicer to also read the "Programming Phoenix" and "Programming Phoenix LiveView", but 1) ditto and 2) "programming phoenix" is pretty outdated